Illuzionz-Studios/Docs/docs/spigot-plugins/custom-tab/configuration.md

 # Configuration
 This page has extensive information on how to configure the different aspects of the plugin.
 All default files in the plugin come with thorough comments to help get you started configuring.
 This page will break down the sections of the config for more in-depth of what they do and help.
+Some text may have annotations you can click on for more info, others may have comments that you can also read.
 To just view default files view [here](../default-files).

 ## Main Config
 The first file to look over is the main file `config.yml`.
 This just contains basic options that apply throughout the plugin.
-Hover over options for a detailed explanation.

 ``` yaml title="config.yml" linenums="1"
 settings: